-If there is one question that I get asked more than any other question, it’s If Moe’s swing is so good, why isn’t it on the PGA Tour?”.
-I have various ways I usually answer this question but for the sake of this blog – let me start by answering this with a quote:
+If there is one question that I get asked more than any other issue, it’s If Moe’s swing is so good, why isn’t it on the PGA Tour?”.
+I have various ways I usually answer this question but for the sake of this blog – let me start by responding to this with a quote:

 Truth is by nature self-evident.
 As soon as you remove the cobwebs of ignorance that surround it, it shines clear.